25 Thanksgiving Games For Bored Kids & Active Adults

 You can DIY this game or find printables online.

-If you do it yourself, convert a list of Thanksgiving-centric phrases into a series of emojis and place them into the left hand column, leaving space on the other side for the solved answer.
+If you do it yourself, convert a list of Thanksgiving-centric phrases into a series of emojis and place them in the left-hand column, leaving space on the other side for the solved answer.

 Don’t be afraid to get creative and add or subtract portions of emoji words to make them fit.

-If you want the word to be “Roast” use the toast emoji, then add -T, +R, for instance.
+If you want the word to be “Roast,” use the toast emoji and add -T, +R, for instance.

 Alternatively, just create a list covering themes such as movies, music, etc.

-Print out a list and hand them out for everyone to work on while waiting for dinner.
+Print a list and hand it out for everyone to work on while waiting for dinner.

 Emojis Quiz example